ttiny/jsdocgen/README.md

 to the location of your setup script.
 This setup can boot your autoloader or just include some files so there won't be any undefined classes when your sources are included.

-TravelSDK Core is not using special init script for the docs at all, it is directly including its own init script from the command line.
+The "TravelSDK Core" from the demo section is not using special init script for the docs at all, it is directly including its own init script from the command line.
-The init script for phptestr demo project above looks like this, one line and nothing scary, and actually it can also be skipped, but I'm leaving it as demonstration.
+But if it was to use init script for the documentation it would look like this - just a single line to include the autoloader of the library:
 ```php
 <?